 We are living at a critical time.
 The world is what we choose to make it, and for a long time we have, as a species, seemed to embody a kind of self-interest that is unsustainable, both for ourselves and for the world in which we live.

 My life, since I can remember, has been about observing the world and doing my damnedest to find some means to reflect its vagaries, its lessons, and its messages.

 As a writer, as Executive Editor and Publisher of the crisis and conflict journal MIPJ, and as Executive Editor and Publisher of Humanitas Media Publishing, I have never taken a salary.
 I have instead put all of the money I have earned by other means into both personal projects and those of others that mean something and reflect the human condition and our world.

-To do this, I — and some dedicated others whom I’ve worked with on the MIPJ — will be creating the blog, podcast, and compendium, Humanitas, which seeks to marry contemporary international issues, literature, philosophy, psychology, art, science, and history to embody a concept that began with the Roman statesman and philosopher Cicero and found its greatest embodiment during the time of Renaissance Humanism.
+To do this, I — and some dedicated others whom I’ve worked with on the MIPJ — have created the blog, podcast, and compendium, Humanitas — which had its soft launch in 2019, but will be officially launching this summer— which seeks to marry contemporary international issues, literature, philosophy, psychology, art, science, and history to embody a concept that began with the Roman statesman and philosopher Cicero and found its greatest embodiment during the time of Renaissance Humanism.